History of Macau: 1844–1938: The Hong Kong effect

+Following the 1877 treaty between Portugal and China, experienced discrimination as they were integrated into legal, bureaucratic, and educational systems that used Portuguese as the official language.

 In 1871, the Hospital Kiang Wu was founded as a traditional Chinese medical hospital.
 It was in 1892 that doctor Sun Yat-sen brought Western medicine services to the hospital.

 In the 1930s, Macau's traditional income streams related to illegal opium sales dried up, as the Royal Navy's Eastern Fleet suppressed piracy and smuggling in support of Hong Kong's growing commercial status.
 Traditional local industries of fishing, firecrackers and incense, as well as tea and tobacco processing, were all small scale, while Macau government income from 'Fan-Tan' gambling was only around US$5000 (about US$100,000 in modern money) per day.
 So the financially pressed Portuguese government urged the colony's administrators to develop greater economic self-sufficiency.
 One channel that bore fruit was as a transit point for the new trans-Pacific passenger and postal flights, for competing airlines from the US and Japan – which was at the time engaged in conflict with China.
 In 1935, Pan-Am secured sea-landing rights in Macau and immediately set about building related communications infrastructure in the enclave, allowing a service from San Francisco to begin in November that year.

-Macau harbour c1870 by W.P.
-Floyd.
-Different types of boat traffic visible.
-Some are small and local, others for long distance travel.

 Intertwined with this economic progress was an alleged and much discussed offer (never officially confirmed) in 1935 by Japan to buy Macau from Portugal, for US$100 million.
 Concerns were raised by the British, and others.
 In May, the Portuguese government twice denied that it would accept any such offer, and the matter was closed.